SCRFA Travel Award

-The SCRFA Student Travel Award of US$800 is available for a student working on fish aggregations in the Gulf of Mexico, Caribbean or eastern tropical Pacific Ocean to attend the GCFI 75 meeting in November 2022.
-The Award is to encourage and help students to work on fish aggregations and showcase their ideas and work in a talk at GCFI.
+The SCRFA Student Travel Award of US$800 is available for a student working on fish aggregations (FSAs) in the Gulf of Mexico, Caribbean or eastern tropical Pacific Ocean to attend and present a talk at the GCFI 76 meeting in November 2023.
+The Award is to encourage and help students to work on fish aggregations and showcase their ideas and engage with other people working on FSAs at GCFI.

 The student must meet the following criteria:

-2. Be working on, or proposing to work on fish aggregations in the Gulf of Mexico, Caribbean or tropical east Pacific Ocean.
+- Be working on, or proposing to work on FSAs in the Gulf of Mexico, Caribbean or tropical east Pacific Ocean.

 - Short letter to SCRFA detailing the importance of attending GCFI